 5 minute read

-Referrals make them easier but if you’ve never worked with a particular client before, then you’ve a long, unpredictable road ahead.
+Personal introductions can make them easier but if you’ve never acquired a sponsor before then you’ve got a long, unpredictable road ahead.

-A road that can lead to a great project for you, or, burn hours of your time and money that you’ll never get back.
+A road that can lead to a boost to your racing funds, or, burn hours of your time (and even personal money) that you’ll never get back.

 How can you pace yourself properly on this voyage of mutual discovery?

-How can you deal with the anxiety to get a deal done verses knowing when it is best to cut your losses and move on?
+How can you deal with the anxiety to get a deal done versus knowing when it is best to cut your losses and move on?

-Well I’m sure you know there are endless strategy’s and tactics about how to go about winning profitable consultancy gigs.
+Well, I’m sure you know there are endless strategies and tactics about how to go about building relationships and gaining funding.

 Some good ones include:

-- Being courteous, punctual & always super respectful of a clients time.
+- Being courteous, punctual & always super respectful of a potential sponsor’s time

 - Get them used to saying “yes” to you often, and